AndunHH/spacemouse/README.md

 All the different joysticks name there x and y axis differently.
 Just connect every axis to an ADC and sort them afterwards in your config.h.
 ![analog](https://github.com/AndunHH/spacemouse/assets/76771247/7948f8bc-7c1c-4189-9ef6-1216a6b8f164)

-## Spacemouse emulation
-Teaching Tech followed the instructions here from nebhead: https://gist.github.com/nebhead/c92da8f1a8b476f7c36c032a0ac2592a with two key differences:

-1. Teaching Tech changed the word 'DaemonBite' to 'Spacemouse' in all references.
-2. Teaching Tech changed the VID and PID values as per jfedor's instructions: vid=0x256f, pid=0xc631 (SpaceMouse Pro Wireless (cabled))

-Daniel_1284580 recomments changing leonardo.upload.tool=avrdude to leonardo.upload.tool.serial=avrdude to get no error when compiling
-When compiling and uploading, Teaching Tech select Arduino AVR boards (in Sketchbook) > Spacemouse and then the serial port.
-You will also need to download and install the 3DConnexion software: https://3dconnexion.com/us/drivers-application/3dxware-10/
-If all goes well, the 3DConnexion software will show a SpaceMouse Pro wireless when the Arduino is connected.

 # See also